-Proper equipment will be available to assist in conducting an investigation.
-Equipment may include writing items such as pens/paper, tape measures, rulers, cameras, small tools, audio recorder, PPE, flags, equipment manuals, etc. The Safety Manager should have an investigation kit prepared in advance.
+Proper equipment will be available to assist in investigating.
+Equipment may include writing items such as pens/paper, tape measures, rulers, cameras, small tool s, audio recorder, PPE, flags, equipment manuals, etc. The Safety Manager should have an investigation kit prepared in advance.